Even if you are young and healthy, it’s crucial that you have health coverage to protect against injuries or medical scares.

-Healthcare.gov also features the Small Business Health Options Program that allows you to find group plans and pricing, even if you are a small business with yourself as the only employee.
+Healthcare.gov also features the Small Business Health Options Program that allows the self-employed to get health insurance.

 10. Use and Online Insurance Finder

 One of the best things you can do to save on health insurance costs is to shop around.
-You could contact each possible health insurance provider directly for quotes, but there are services that offer to collect this information.
+You could contact each possible health insurance provider directly for quotes, or you can use a comparison portal.

 Pay Less for Being Healthy